CHplus2/django-vue-contacts/README.md

 * `POST /api/contacts/` – create a new contact
 * `DELETE /api/contacts/<id>/` – delete a contact

----

 ## What I Learned

-* Setting up Django REST Framework with MySQL
+* Integrating Django REST Framework with MySQL
-* Building a React app that consumes a REST API
+* Building a Vue 3 app that consumes a REST API
-* Handling state, hooks, and form submissions in React
+* Using `ref`, `reactive`, and `v-model` for state management
-* CRUD operations and cross-origin requests (CORS)
+* CRUD operations and handling CORS

----

 ## Notes

 * CSRF protection is disabled in the API for simplicity—**do not use this setup in production**.
-* Original plain-HTML frontend remains in the repo for reference but is replaced by React.
+* The original plain-HTML frontend remains in the repo for reference but is replaced by Vue.